Wow! Talk about a quick few days!

 Nothing changed.
 In fact, I read that it could take up to 24 hours once they've strung up to do anything else. *whew*

 Needless to say, I watched them like a hawk for several hours prior to going to bed.
 We woke up yesterday morning, just certain that they'd morphed into pupa while we slept.
 Nope.
-The great change did not occur until yesterday afternoon, about 4:00 p.m. for our big guy, and about 5:30 p.m. for the smaller of the two.
+The great change did not occur until yesterday afternoon, about 4:00 p.m. for our big guy, and about 5:30 p.m. for the smaller of t

 Please let me apologize for some of these photos.
 I'm a portrait & landscape photographer, and I'm not really thrilled with my macro filter, or my ability to use it. :)